Lately, we have had contact from many dentists wishing to buy or sell a dental practice.

 The other factors that contribute to value are;

-Staff, employment contracts, associates and hygienists, premises leases, terms and rental amounts, practice size, and room for future growth, age of plant and equipment and condition.
+Staff, employment contracts, associates and hygienists, premises leases, terms and rental amounts, practice size, room for future growth, age of plant and equipment and condition.
 What is the depreciated value of the assets?
 When will they need to be replaced?

 Other factors.
 Cost-share or partnership interests sell for less than solo practices.
 Practices with strong hygiene programs will get a premium compared to those with weaker hygiene production or dentists doing their own hygiene.
 Invisible locations sell for less than main floor locations with good signage and visibility.
 Major city practices are in higher demand, as are preferred provider practices.
 Still, they don’t necessarily achieve greater value due to competition and other factors.